 Living in Texas, our state is a huge energy producer and helps our country maintain enough energy to meet the current energy demands.
 Texas is a leading producer of crude oil, natural gas, and electricity.
 Crude oil is manufactured off the Texas coast.
 There is an interstate of natural gas pipeline that is within the Texas borders.
 The interstate equates to 28,000 miles.
 Travel through West texas and you will see fields full of huge wind turbines.
-The turbines are generating electricity and feeding it back into the grid.
+The turbines are generating electricity and feed it back into the grid.
 And now Texas residents are able to add solar panels on their roofs to help reduce their energy footprint and have the ability to sell back excessive energy back to the grid.
-For more information, by Douglas Healy, on why the mid-west is a gold-mine when it comes to building sustainable energy for the future,
+For more information, by Douglas Healy, on why the mid-west is a gold mine when it comes to building sustainable energy for the future,

 It is great that Texas has invested in multiple ways to help lessen the effects of using coal to fuel our energy plants.
 Coal produces gas and bi-products that deplete the ozone layer.
 This causes temperatures to rise quickly and produce a greenhouse effect.
-While we can’t control everything that gets put into the environment, we can take a moment to teach our children how to live a green lifestyle and do their part to decrease their generation footprint.
+While we can’t control everything that gets put into the environment, we can take a moment to teach our children how to live an earth-friendly lifestyle and do their part to decrease their generation footprint.

 If you need help finding a way to discuss the damage caused to Earth by humans, we suggest using The Lorax to help explain to your children about sustainable energy.
 Without rules and regulations, businesses and industry leaders could be in control of making decisions that would negatively impact the world.